-Why not try the Bebras Mini Challenge as to see what its all about!
+Why not try the Bebras Challenge as to see what its all about!

-You can schedule your test any time during the Challenge period (6-17th November 2017).
+You can schedule your test any time during the Challenge period (8th-26th November 2021).

-The top achieving students in all age groups will be invited to attend a final round in in April 2018 as part of Tech Week.
+The top achieving students in all age groups will be invited to attend a final round in Maynooth University in 2022 as part of Tech Week.
 More information will be available closer to the event.

 The problems come in three levels of difficulty: Easy, Medium and Hard.
 Each level of difficulty consists of 5 questions.